-- Figure out what kind of investor you are (there's a questionnaire!).
+- Work with your advisor to figure out what kind of investor you are (there's a questionnaire!).

-- Invest in a mix of assets (cash, guaranteed investment, equities, etc.) that is diversified and reflects the level of risk you are comfortable with.
+- Your advisor can help you invest in a mix of assets (cash, guaranteed interest products, equities, etc.) that is diversified and reflects the level of risk you are comfortable with.

 - Leave all the day-to-day investment decisions to the pros.